christytan/OCI-GoldenGate/workshops/atp-d/README.md

 ## Lab 9: Using CLI commands to work with your Autonomous databases

 **Key Objectives**:

+As an application developer, DBA or DevOps user,

+- Create/Destroy your autonomous database instances using a command line interface
-- Configure Oracle Cloud Infrastructure Command Line Interface
+- Interact with Oracle Cloud Infrastructure resource using a CLI instead of a web console
-- Run examples using OCI-CLI for Autonomous Transaction Processing database

 **[Click here to run Lab 9](LabGuide900UsingCLIcommandstoworkwithyourAutonomousdatabases.md)**